 by Hitman 44077

 Wally West was in his room at his family home in Blue Valley, trying to relax.
 He had just finished his semester at the Community College, but that was the last thing on his mind.
 It’s no use.
 I can’t even read a simple book, he thought.
-There’s been so much on my mind these past few months: Barry’s trial and my testimony that nearly put him away, Quitting the Teen Titans was hard as well, even though most of the time, I felt like an outsider.
+There’s been so much on my mind these past few months: Barry’s trial and my testimony that nearly put him away, as was my quitting the Teen Titans.
+That was hard as well, even though most of the time, I felt like an outsider.
 I joined them because of Raven.
 Wally closed the book and walked downstairs to his kitchen.

 In the kitchen, Wally walked to the refrigerator and pulled out a gallon of orange juice.
 Opening one of the kitchen cabinets, he pulled out a glass, which he filled.
 He then placed the juice back in the fridge and sat down at the kitchen table.
 The muscles in my legs cramping up seemed normal enough, he thought.
 I mean, I thought my speed was just slowing down, but the pains in my chest and heart told me something different.
 The tests Barry conducted on me during the trial proved my own worst fear.